dmcnich/cholasa/things-do/boat-trips.md

 ## Tailor-made Boat Trips

-Cameron & Struan Smith operate <a href="http://www.coastal-connection.co.uk/">Coastal Connection</a> with fast charter boats operating all year round... if you have something special in mind, give them a call on 01631 565833 or 07919 615210
+Cameron & Struan Smith operate [Coastal Connection](http://www.coastal-connection.co.uk/) with fast charter boats operating all year round... if you have something special in mind, give them a call on 01631 565833 or 07919 615210

 ## BYOB - Bring Your Own Boat